harmingcola/contract/documentation/src/site/sphinx/index.rst

 Contract
 ========

-A jvm contract based testing tool for http clients and servers.
+A jvm contract based testing tool for HTTP clients and servers.

-The aim of this library is to simplify the testing and development of any service that either produces or consumes something produced via http.
+The aim of this library is to simplify the development and testing of any service that produces via HTTP or a client that consumes via HTTP.

 Our approach favors neither side of the client server relationship, removing the *consumer driven* from *consumer driven contracts* and you're left with just contracts.
 By favouring neither side, we're focusing on the interaction.